-The ACN ULTRABARRIER™ series is developed specifically for intake water…Learn more
+The ULTRABARRIER™ series is developed specifically for intake water UV…Learn more

-The Open Channel PP series offers safe, chemical-free disinfection for…Learn more
+The Open Channel PP series offers safe, chemical-free disinfection which…Learn more

 “The UV disinfection systems procured from ULTRAAQUA is one of the primary biosecurity measures at the hatchery.
 Water testing has proven it be a highly effective line of defence, helping ensure our young fish experience the best growing conditions.”

 The Hellenic Centre for Marine Research (HCMR) is located in Greece and incorporates the research institute IMBBC (The Institute of…See Case

 In Malesina, Greece, a Wastewater Treatment Plant (WWTP) was set to go through an upgrade of the existing conditions.
 A…See Case